Watch past educational presentations and see live events in real time

 Investing in rheumatology training is essential to building a strong and capable workforce.
 Clinician educators are responsible for developing educational programs, instructing rheumatologists to meet the accreditation standards, and promoting an atmosphere of quality care for patients.
 Clinician educators must be better prepared for teaching and committed to advancing rheumatology.
 They play a critical role in attracting the next generation of rheumatologists to provide quality care for patients.

 Recipients of the Rheumatology Research Foundation’s Clinician Scholar Educator (CSE) Award devote themselves to developing products and processes using new technologies and methods to better train future rheumatologists.
 The award provides salary support to allow them time to develop these tools and funding for continued career development.
+The CSEA Panel of award recipients meets twice a year in the spring and fall.
 If you are a CSE awardee with a product you want us to feature, let us know.

 The ACR relies on you to keep your training program records current so all faculty members receive ACR correspondence in a timely manner.
-Follow these step-by-step instructions to update your rheumatology fellowship training program.
+See instructions to update your rheumatology fellowship training program.

 Hire your next rheumatology health professional through ACR CareerConnection.
 Hire with confidence.
 Recruit with ease.